hotosm/osm-fieldwork/docs/externaldata.md

 value in your data file for a _select_one_ survey question, but that value is not in the list of values in the choices sheet for that tag.
 In this example, there is no _doctor_ value in the _healthcare_ selection in the choices sheet.
-If you use the utility programs mentioned above, you'll never see this error.
+If you use the data filtering utility program mentioned above, you'll never see this error.

 ![XPath Error](xlsimages/image1.jpg){width=500}